tdolphin-org/CPU-A/README.md

 System Information Tool for AmigaOS.
 This tool uses Identify.library and optionally Picasso96, OpenPCI to gather and display useful information about the system.
-It serves as a comprehensive example of using [MUI C++ wrapper classes](https://github.com/tdolphin-org/AmigaOS.MUI.cpp.wrapper).
+It serves as a comprehensive example of using [MUI C++ wrapper classes](https://github.com/tdolphin-org/AmigaOS.MUI.cpp.wrapper) and [AmigaOS C++ wrapper classes](https://github.com/tdolphin-org/AmigaOS.cpp.wrapper)..

 ## Requirements to run on AmigaOS